apify/apify-docs/content/docs/monitoring/check_data_quality.md

 The monitoring suite uses the [ow](https://www.npmjs.com/package/ow) library for type validation.
 Make sure to import the library using `/* global ow */`.

-> Validation is done after the each run finishes.
+> Validation is done after each run finishes.

 ## [](#check-for-duplicates) Check for duplicates